 Diyas and lanterns are the stuff of my soul.
 I am also grateful for family and friends coming together with the soul aim of making merry and having food.
 Last year, Diwali followed papa coming back from the hospital after his bypass surgery.
 It felt so much brighter than a regular no-bypass Diwali.
 This year, we are learning to celebrate through kaki’s chemos.
 It is to me what I guess new years are to some; a mental restart, a new-ish bright page, even if in the same tattered notebook.

 Then on the other hand is the unacknowledged labor behind the food and the merry.
-Who is making the it?
+Who is making it?
 Who is serving it?
 Who is it being served to?

 The tiny pigeonhole of gender norms is suffocating.
-It makes me feel invisible on good days and dis-associated on others.
+It makes me feel invisible on good days and disassociated on others.
 I play games to entertain myself.
 I hide in my room and see if they think of me for anything else but a servile task.
 I count the number of times they get R’s and my names mixed up.
 More often than seems fair.
 We look the same to them.
 We are pawns in this game of patriarchy.
-Any pawn can serve papad, achar, chutney, salad and reheat plates every 10 minutes, it takes a man to drive you to the hospital.
+Any pawn can serve papad, achar, chutney, salad, and reheat plates every 10 minutes, it takes a man to drive you to the hospital.

-Having found no one yet, I spent my Dhanteras pissed off at Ram and Bhaubeej at a grey kurta for being neutral and dull.
+Having found no one yet, I spent my Dhanteras pissed off at Ram and my Bhaubeej at a grey kurta for being neutral and dull.